NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    In this tutorial we will generate multiple conformers of a molecule using BuildAMol's optimization methods.

-.. card:: Building a Multi Molecule System
+.. card:: Building a Rotaxane - Multi-Molecule System
    :link: example_multisystem
    :link-type: ref

    In this tutorial we will build a multi-molecule system using BuildAMol.
 Specifically, we will build a rotaxane.

+.. card:: Building a Solvation Box
+   :link: example_solvationbox
+   :link-type: ref

+   In this tutorial we will build a solvation box around a molecule using BuildAMol.